How do your students compare with the population?

-- Compare your class and students’ performance with the population for benchmarking
+- Compare your students’ performance with the national averages*

 How does it work?